-Figure 2: Academic Paper Submission Process
+Figure 1: Academic Paper Submission Process

-Figure 3: Example Results of Turnitin Submission.
-In this example, 56% of the learner paper submission was obtained directly from the previously submitted work of other learners.
+Figure 2: Example Results of Turnitin Submission.
+In this example, 56% of the student paper submission was obtained directly from the previously submitted work of other students.

 The "Similarity Index" result includes properly cited passages, so the score is unlikely to be zero.
 Plagiarism is improper citation which can occur at any score.